Bell Global Limited and Bell Global NZ Limited Terms and Conditions of Trade - Dated May 2020

 - Formation of Contract

-4.1 A contract for the supply of Goods shall not be formed until the Seller has sent to the Buyer a Sale Contract/Proforma Invoice and the Buyer has acknowledged receipt (which may be either by a Document or by an act, such as payment of a deposit).
+4.1 For international trade transactions, a contract for the supply of Goods shall not be formed until the Seller has sent to the Buyer a Sale Contract/Proforma Invoice and the Buyer has acknowledged receipt (which may be either by a Document or by an act, such as payment of a deposit).

 No instruction, stipulation, condition or variation to the Terms and Conditions of Contract shall have any force or effect unless agreed to in writing by the Seller and the Buyer.